GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 - **Adtech platforms** such as **[demand-side platforms](https://en.wikipedia.org/wiki/Demand-side_platform)** are likely to be interested in using this API to support functionality that currently relies on third-party cookies.
-If you're working on conversion measurement systems: [try out the demo](https://goo.gle/demo-event-level-conversion-measurement-api), [experiment with the API](https://web.dev/conversion-measurement/#experiment-with-the-api), and [share your feedback](https://web.dev/conversion-measurement/#share-your-feedback).
+If you're working on conversion attribution measurement systems: [try out the demo](https://goo.gle/demo-event-level-conversion-measurement-api), [experiment with the API](https://web.dev/conversion-measurement/#experiment-with-the-api), and [share your feedback](https://web.dev/conversion-measurement/#share-your-feedback).
-- **Advertisers and publishers relying on custom code for advertising or conversion measurement** may similarly be interested in using this API to replace existing techniques.
+- **Advertisers and publishers relying on custom code for advertising or conversion attribution measurement** may similarly be interested in using this API to replace existing techniques.
 - **Advertisers and publishers relying on adtech platforms for advertising or conversion measurement** don't need to use the API directly, but the